VisitInteractive Brokers

 Other notable benefits include:

-- Referral program: Earn up to $1,000 in IBKR stock for referring friends.
+• Referral program: IBKR may offer referral rewards under current program terms.
 Details in our IBKR Referral Bonus Guide.

 Safety and Regulation

-IBKR is one of the safest brokers you can use.
-The numbers speak for themselves: $20.5 billion in equity capital, $13.3 billion in excess regulatory capital, and a credit rating of A- (Stable) from Standard & Poor's.
-The company has no long-term debt and generated $4.8 billion in pretax income in 2025.
+IBKR is one of the financially strongest brokers available to retail investors.
+As of Q1 2026, Interactive Brokers reported USD 21.3 billion in equity capital, USD 13.9 billion in excess regulatory capital, and an A- credit rating from Standard & Poor's.
+The company has no long-term debt and generated USD 4.8 billion in pretax income in 2025.

 Client fund protection includes:

-IBKR invests approximately 82% of client funds in short-term US Treasury securities and reverse repurchase agreements, minimizing counterparty risk.
+IBKR says it primarily invests client funds in short-term government securities, reverse repurchase agreements, and segregated bank or custody accounts, aiming to minimize counterparty risk.
 The company also performs daily mark-to-market valuations on all positions and holds no CDOs, mortgage-backed securities, or credit default swaps.

 For a deeper dive into IBKR's safety infrastructure, read our full analysis: Is Interactive Brokers Safe?